Get involved Downtown Birmingham

 We’re historic building heavyweights.

 SW corner: the Chicago-style Woodward Building (1902; now offices with a dermatology on the ground floor).
 NE corner: the Brown-Marx Building (1906; soon to be a hotel) is the last on the corner to be remodeled for modern use.
 NW corner: the Empire Building (1909; now The Elyton hotel) showcases terra cotta columns and ornate details.
-SE corner: The American Trust & Savings Building, also known as the John Hand Building (1912; now offices for Landing with residential on the upper floors), is also faced in white terra cotta is the last and tallest of the four buildings.
+SE corner: The American Trust & Savings Building, also known as the John Hand Building (1912; now offices for Landing with residential on the upper floors), is also faced in white terra cotta and is the last and tallest of the four buildings.

 Railroad Park